catalyst-fp7/documents/interoperability/interoperability.md

 ### Fully client-side widgets

 A different scenario is that of a purely client-side visualization widget, simply a snippet of HTML with javascript.
-This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/).
+This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
 Such a widget would need to receive a configuration from the platform, giving the initial REST or SPARQL endpoint; it would then get its data by navigating the object graph from that endpoint.

 ### Example: voting